Air Circuit Breaker (ACB) – Construction, Operation, Types and Applications

-Make a circuit manually or by remote control under fault conditions
+- Make a circuit manually or by remote control under the fault conditions.

 The type of circuit breaker, which operates in air (where air-blast as an arc quenching medium) at atmospheric pressure, is known to be an Air Circuit Breaker.
 Air circuit breaker has completely replaced by oil circuit breaker.
 In different countries, still it is a preferable choice to use an Air circuit breaker up to 15KV because, there is no chance of oil fire like in oil circuit breaker.